 Pumpkin and chocolate are a delicious combination!
-My pumpkin chocolate chip cookies are sure to become a gluten free family favorite!
+These pumpkin chocolate chip cookies are sure to become a gluten-free favorite!

 The dark chocolate compliments the pumpkin.
-These cookies are moist and cake-like making a tall glass of cold milk the perfect accompaniment.
+You won’t believe these moist, cake-like are gluten-free!
+Be sure to serve with a tall glass of cold milk.

 1 cup cane sugar